-This two-bedroom, two-bathroom condo on the third floor of the Island Club is an ideal hideaway destination.
-Beautiful vistas abound whether you're on the private balcony or your own personal spot on the beach.
+This two-bedroom, two-bathroom condo on the third floor of the Island Club is an just right hideaway destination.
+Charming vistas abound whether you're on the private balcony or your own personal spot on the beach.

-Extensive sliding doors open onto the balcony and offer an generous view of the sea from the kitchen, dining area, and living room.
-The thoroughly supplied kitchen has granite countertops and stainless steel appliances while the living room has a 40-inch flatscreen TV and inviting furnishings.
+Generous sliding doors open onto the balcony and offer an voluminous view of the sea from the kitchen, dining area, and living room.
+The entirely supplied kitchen has granite countertops and stainless steel appliances while the living room has a 40-inch flatscreen TV and peaceful furnishings.
 The master bedroom also has access to the patio, a king bed, 40-inch flat screen TV, and a private bath.
 The second bedroom, which has access to the full bath in the hallway, includes two queen-size beds and a TV.

-Rent this gorgeous condo now for and get for a holiday in the sun!
+Rent this alluring condo now for and get for a holiday in the sun!

 Seasonally heated pool.